GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-experiment/index.md

    * (Optional) If you've already run an origin trial with this API in 2021, follow the [migration guide](https://docs.google.com/document/d/1NY7SScCYcPc9v5wtf_fVAikFxGQTAFvwldhExN1P03Y/edit#) to prepare for a future origin trial.
-   * To experiment with the API, follow these developer guides:
+   * To experiment with the API, follow these guides:
      * [What you should know about the Attribution Reporting API](https://docs.google.com/document/d/1lvrKd5Vv7SYLMGZb0Fz7bpGNEl0LOx9i1waAHw2sUg8/)
      * [Handbook](https://docs.google.com/document/d/1BXchEk-UMgcr2fpjfXrQ3D8VhTR-COGYS1cwK_nyLfg/):